jxmot/php-http_error_page/README.md

 ### Testing

-At the top of `httperror.php` you find this -
+At the top of `/errpages/httperror.php` you find this -

 ```php
 // uncomment for testing